Campus Computing Sites stations support multiple data storage options.

 Some vendors sell a "secure" flash drive that may not work properly on computers in Campus Computing Sites because the drive expects to have permission to run its special security software on the host computer.
 Unfortunately, there is no work-around for this problem at this time.

-Should you encounter problems with a keychain drive on a Sites computer, please send e-mail to firstname.lastname@example.org including the type of keychain drive, its capacity, the type of computer you were connecting to, and the time and Site you were in when the problem occurred along with the text of any error messages you received.
+Should you encounter problems with a flash drive on a Sites computer, please send email to firstname.lastname@example.org including the type of flash drive, its capacity, the type of computer you were connecting to, and the time and Site you were in when the problem occurred along with the text of any error messages you received.

 If you are looking to burn files to CD, DVD or other media, consider visiting the Groundworks Lab in the Duderstadt Center on North Campus.